Norway–Russia border: Delimitation agreement

 During a meeting in Oslo on 27 April 2010, President of Russia Dmitry Medvedev and Prime Minister of Norway Jens Stoltenberg announced that the territorial dispute in the Barents Sea was settled.
 The agreement is a compromise which divides a disputed area of around 175000 km2 into two approximately equally sized parts.
 The agreement was signed on 15 September 2010 in Murmansk by Medvedev and Stoltenberg.
 The Parliament of Norway unanimously approved the treaty on 8 February 2011.
 The debate lasted only an hour, and all representatives of Norwegian political parties praised the agreement.
 On 30 March, Russia's State Duma also voted in support of ratification, despite strong opposition from Communist Party representatives.
 Medvedev signed a law ratifying the treaty on 8 April 2011.
 The law was titled Federal Law on Ratification of the Treaty between the Russian Federation and the Kingdom of Norway on Maritime Delimitation and Cooperation in the Barents Sea and the Arctic Ocean.
 After ratification by both countries, there was a 30-day waiting period before it came into force.
 The treaty entered force on 7 July 2011, ending the 44-year-old border dispute.

 The treaty stipulates conditions for fishing cooperation, providing for the retention of the mechanism to jointly regulate fishing in the Barents Sea.
 The treaty also defines the principles of cooperation in hydrocarbons deposits exploration.
 A deposit which is crossed by the maritime border may only be exploited as a whole subject to a bilateral agreement.
 The border treaty is economically significant, as it makes possible to conduct geological surveys and hydrocarbons drilling in the formerly disputed area, which is estimated to contain up to 6.8 billion tons of oil and gas.
 The area is located west of Shtokman, one of the world's largest natural gas fields.
 According to Anatoly Zolotukhin, vice president of World Petroleum Council, it is "a very prolific area—maybe even more prolific than Shtokman".
 The Norwegian company Petroleum Geo-Services has been contracted to begin surveying the Norwegian part of the area in 2011.
-Seismic acquisition in Norway's new maritime zone started on 8 July 2011, and is scheduled to be completed in summer 2012.
+Seismic acquisition in Norway's new maritime zone started on 8 July 2011, and was completed on September 15 2011.

+In 2022, Vyacheslav Volodin, the leader of the Russian State Duma, stated that Russia should reconsider the agreement due to Norway hindering food supplies to Russian settlements in Svalbard.